24 Career Choices for French Learners

 For example, a beginner level is acceptable for jobs that only use a little French.
 In contrast, positions like customer support demand at least a lower intermediate.
 DELF B1/B2, a diploma or bachelor’s in French, is okay.

 Certain work profiles demand specific skills.
-For instance, a linguist tour guide must be fluent in verbal communication.
-He must speak flawlessly.
+For instance, a linguist tour guide must be fluent in verbal communication and speak flawlessly.
 On the other hand, a writer needs advanced writing and reading talents.

 And if you are looking for specialist jobs like translator or interpreter, native or near-native proficiency is often a fundamental need.
 This includes strong speaking, writing, reading, and listening skills.